 The shoes also have a breathable mesh upper with a synthetic overlay that stabilizes the shoes’ structure and helps retain their shape.
 The breathable mesh keeps your feet aerated and free from sweat when you are on your duty.
 There is an alloy safety toe that is lightweight and has a strong impact resistance that makes them safety shoes in a true sense.

-If you fear slipping at workplaces, don’t worry; the shoes have a rubber outsole with forefoot and rearfoot pad that gives excellent traction and protects you from slipping.
+If you fear slipping at the workplace, don’t worry; the shoes have a rubber outsole with a forefoot and rearfoot pad that gives excellent traction and protects you from slipping.